phaustin/a301_students_eoas/notebooks/week7/get_landsat_bands.md

 and a jpg image file called 'browse' which is a 1000 x 1000 pixel true color image for the scene.

-The June 14 scene was taken by Landsat -- Landsat filenames begin with HLS.L30, Sentinel with HLS.S30.

 ```{code-cell} ipython3
 june14_scene = items[1]
 june14_scene.assets